CUB-Geomicrobiology/schedule/README.md

 ## Assignments

 All assignments are due at midnight on the listed due date (see [syllabus](https://github.com/2017-Geomicrobiology/syllabus) for policy on late submissions).
 Unless otherwise indicated, the assignments are completed on GitHub as described in the instructional videos for the first few assignments.
-The type of assignment (individual vs. team) as well as links to the relevant instructional video (if applicable) and to start the assignment are posted below.
+The type of assignment (individual vs. team) as well as links to the relevant video tutorial (if applicable) and to start the assignment are posted below.

 Assignment | Type | Due Date | Video | Link
 -- | -- | --: | -- | --